 Rachel Lindsay is an attorney, media personality, podcaster, guest host, and speaker.
-She is currently a correspondent with “Extra,” host of MTV’s “Ghosted: Love Gone Missing,” host of The Ringer’s “Higher Learning with Van Lathan and Rachel Lindsay”podcast, and host of the “Bachelor Happy Hour” podcast.
+She is currently a correspondent with “Extra” and host of The Ringer’s “Higher Learning with Van Lathan and Rachel Lindsay” podcast.
 She recently created #honestlyrach, a monthly blog on her website dedicated to answering questions about love, social issues, careers, and life.

-She is best known for her role as the first African American lead in the history of “The Bachelorette” after starring in Season 13.
+She is best known for her role as the first African American lead in the history of “The Bachelorette,” starring on Season 13.
 She also appeared as a contestant on Season 21 of “The Bachelor.”

-Previously, she worked as a guest host for ESPN’s flagship show, “First Take, Sports Center” on Snapchat, and ESPN’s social media channels, such as Twitter and Instagram.
+Previously, she worked as a guest host for ESPN’s flagship show “First Take, Sports Center” on Snapchat, and ESPN’s social media channels.
 She worked as a guest host for NFL Network on television, digital media platforms, and the red carpet.
 She has co-hosted ESPN Radio’s “Game Night, Football Frenzy” and “GTL,” and the NFL’s Amazon Prime show “The Drive.”

 Rachel has made appearances on numerous television networks and contributed to sports television and radio shows, including CNN, HLN, ABC, ESPN, NBC, LHN, “E!
 News,” Bravo, “Strahan & Sara,” “The Real,” “SC6,” “The Wendy Williams Show,” “Tom Joyner Morning Show,” “Sister Circle” (TV One), “DirectTV Fantasy Zone,” “Good Morning America,” “Live with Kelly and Ryan,” “Ryan Seacrest Morning Show,” “The Steve Harvey Show,” “Jimmy Kimmel Live!”
 “The Ellen DeGeneres Show,” “Dateline,” “Good Morning Texas,” and many more.